NicholasAngel999/obsidian-notes/Second Semester/How Bloody was the Bloody Code.md

 "the same word 'capital' has come to mean both crimes punishable by deat[modules](https://github.com/Matt-FTW/dotfiles/tree/main/.config/waybar/modules "modules")h and the accumulation of wealth founded on the produce of previous (or dead) labour might be left to etymologists [...] so exact in expressing the theme of this book" [XVII]

-"The Willaimite chttps://github.com/Matt-FTW/dotfiles/tree/main/.config/waybar/modulesrimihttps://github.com/Matt-FTW/dotfiles/tree/main/.config/waybar/modulesnal code established an ever more refined relation between money and the death sentence" [54]
+"The Willaimite criminal code established an ever more refined relation between money and the death sentence" [54]

 "larceny is 'grand' when the value of stolen goods exceeds 12d. and petty when the value is less than 12d.
 Of decisive importance to the life of the offender was thus (1) the physical location of the misapropriated goods and (2) the monetary value of the goods" [54]